hominee/grsql/README.md

 ## Notes

-**No authentication implement so far**
+- **No authentication implement so far**

-gRPC is designed to deal with service that processes small and frequent communication, not for large file tranfer(file upload/download), if you do so, the performance is worse than `HTTP2`.
+- gRPC is designed to deal with service that processes small and frequent communication, not for large file tranfer(file upload/download), if you do so, the performance is worse than `HTTP2`.
-It is better that the file is less than 1M according to [this](https://ops.tips/blog/sending-files-via-grpc/), So use it with care!
+It is better that the workload is less than 1M according to [this](https://ops.tips/blog/sending-files-via-grpc/), So use it with care!

 you can refer these articles for more: